 - Debt is not a lifetime sentence.
 Others have had credit card debt and worked their way out to achieve financial freedom, you will too.

 - Set your expectations appropriately.
 You can’t spend years ringing up credit card debt and expect to pay it off overnight.
 The wrong expectations can be a real de-motivator as you travel down the debt-free road.
 The key to success is to stay focused, stay consistent in your efforts and stay the course.
 It may take some time, but you will achieve success.

 - Keep reminding yourself that the real reason you’re working so hard to pay off your credit card debt isn’t just because of all the money you’re going to save.
 Rather it’s the other lifestyle opportunities you will create for yourself – career, family, where you live and how you live.

 - Credit Sesame – Personal Credit Management – Free Credit Scoring and Monitoring

 - Filling The Pig – Workbook, Worksheets for using the Snowball Method and creating a simple budget.
 Free to download.

 - Your Money or Your Life, Vicki Robbin Your Money or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence

-Do you have a tip for paying off credit card debt?
+Do you have a tip for paying off credit card debt fast?
 Comment below.